Climate Change, COP26 and Endangered Species

 COP26 Goals and Endangered Species

 These four goals set by the organizers of COP26 could all have an impact on endangered (and other) species.
-However, goals 1 and 2 are directly related to climate change activities that are having the most direct impact on the conservation status of species.
+However, goals 1 and 2 are directly related to activities that are having the most direct impact on the conservation status of species.

 Goal 1 specifically states the need to curtail deforestation.
 Goal 2 states the need to protect and restore eco-systems.
 It is clear both deforestation and the destruction of eco-systems is having, and will continue to have, an adverse impact on the survival of many species.